 The visa applicant must apply under an occupation on the MLTSSL for this visa.
 Prior to lodging an expression of interest, a visa applicant should undertake a skill assessment with the relevant regulatory body if an applicant does not hold the relevant Australian qualification.

 This visa is for skilled workers who are nominated by a state or territory.
-A visa holder can live and work permanently anywhere in Australia.
-Certain family members can be included in the application.
+A visa holder must intend to live in the state or territory that sponsored them.

 The main advantage of state or territory nomination is that it provides the applicant with additional points in the “points test”.
 The relevant occupation list for the subclass 190 visa is the MLTSSL.